gberrante/map_3d/README.md

-We support several reference ellipsoids, [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System#A_new_World_Geodetic_System:_WGS_84) is defined as the default one the default one, obtained with `Ellipsoid::default()`.
+We support several reference ellipsoids, [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System#A_new_World_Geodetic_System:_WGS_84) is defined as the default one, obtained with `Ellipsoid::default()`.

 List of coordinates systems implemented in the functions: